 Estimates for older Macs from 2011 suggest a performance hit of as much as 20-30%.
 But on newer Macs with faster Intel processors, the speed dip is much less significant.
-In our test on a 2014 MacBook Pro with Core i5 processor, everyday apps suffered no noticeable lag.
+In ExpressVPN’s test on a 2014 MacBook Pro with Core i5 processor, everyday apps suffered no noticeable lag.
 More demanding apps, like Photoshop or Final Cut Pro, might be affected.

 How to turn on FileVault

 If you don’t already have FileVault enabled, or you want to check if you do, just go to Settings > Security & Privacy in OS X. There’s a tab for FileVault right there, where you can switch the encryption service on or off easily.

 When you switch FileVault on, you’ll need to restart your computer to begin the encryption process.
 It might take a while to encrypt the entire contents of your start-up disk, but you can still use your computer while that’s going on in the background.
 In our test on almost-full 128 GB solid-state drive, the process took around 40 minutes.

 Verdict: FileVault is a great addition to OS X

 If you want to keep your Mac files safe and top-performance isn’t that important to you, File Vault is a great option.
 Even better, it’s built into new Macs so you can switch it on or off as you please.
 Give it a try and see how it works for you.